Home / Brain Lab / Brain Age Index / Methodology

 How we measure it

-Step four: confidence band construction.
+Confidence band.
 The output is presented with an explicit uncertainty range of plus or minus three years.
-This range is not derived from a closed-form variance estimate — it would be misleading to imply that level of statistical precision from self-report data — but it reflects the typical margin of error in cohort-based brain age estimators when validated against clinical outcomes.
+This range is not derived from a closed-form variance estimate — it would be misleading to imply that level of statistical precision from self-report data — but it reflects both the typical margin of error in cohort-based brain-age estimators (mean absolute error ~2.4–2.5 years) and the limited share of variance that self-reported factors explain.
 We display the band rather than a point estimate to discourage over-interpretation of small differences.

 v.